apache/tvm-rfcs/rfcs/assets/0101/spec.md

          2. Push a new scope.
          3. Evaluate the `PrimFunc` denoted by `op` according to the rules in [the statement semantics](#semantics-of-statements), using the `vi` for the parameter values.
 Buffer parameters should be provided using `DLTensor`s, which may necessitate conversion at run time.
          4. Pop the scope.
-         5. `PrimFunc`s do not return values but rather act by mutating buffer inputs.
-Treat the return value as a `Void` value.
+         5. If the `PrimFunc` returns a value via the `tir.ret` builtin, then return that value.
+Otherwise, treat the return value as a `Void` value.
+(The latter will usually be the case, since `PrimFunc`s typically mutate buffer inputs rather than return values.)
     3. If `op` denotes a `BaseFunc` in the `IRModule` other than a `PrimFunc`, this is invalid.
 Raise a run-time error.
 12. `Shuffle(vectors, indices)`:
     1. Evaluate the elements of `vectors` in order, calling the list of results `vectors'`.